highcharts-for-python/highcharts-gantt/docs/_dependencies.rst

     .. warning::

-      If these hard dependencies are not available in the environment where **Highcharts Stock for Python** is running, then the library will simply not work.
+      If these hard dependencies are not available in the environment where **Highcharts Gantt for Python** is running, then the library will simply not work.
-      Besides `Highcharts Stock <https://www.highcharts.com/products/stock>`__ itself, all
+      Besides `Highcharts Gantt <https://www.highcharts.com/products/gantt>`__ itself, all
-      of the other hard dependencies are automatically installed when installing **Highcharts Stock for Python** using:
+      of the other hard dependencies are automatically installed when installing **Highcharts Gantt for Python** using:

       .. code-block:: bash

-        $ pip install highcharts-stock
+        $ pip install highcharts-gantt

-    * `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ v.10.2 or higher
+    * `Highcharts Gantt <https://www.highcharts.com/products/gantt/>`__ v.10.3 or higher

       .. note::

-        Not technically a Python dependency, but obviously **Highcharts Stock for Python** will not work properly if your rendering layer does not leverage Highcharts Stock.
+        Not technically a Python dependency, but obviously **Highcharts Gantt for Python** will not work properly if your rendering layer does not leverage Highcharts Gantt.

-    * `highcharts-core <https://core-docs.highchartspython.com>`_ v.1.0.0 or higher
+    * `highcharts-stock <https://stock-docs.highchartspython.com>`_ v.1.0.0 or higher
     * `esprima-python <https://github.com/Kronuz/esprima-python>`_ v.4.0 or higher
     * `requests <https://requests.readthedocs.io/en/latest/>`_ v.2.28 or higher
     * `validator-collection <https://validator-collection.readthedocs.io/en/latest/>`_